‘Horrific scene’: Body found near Salvation Army donation bin in Worcester

-WORCESTER (WHDH) - A body was found Monday morning near a Salvation Army donation bin in Worcester, officials said.
+WORCESTER, MASS.
+(WHDH) - Investigators are combing for clues after a body was found near a Salvation Army donation bin in Worcester on Monday morning, officials said.

-Officers responding to the area of 72 Cambridge Street around 10 a.m. found a deceased individual, according to the Worcester Police Department.
+Officers responding to the area of 72 Cambridge St. around 10 a.m. found a deceased individual, according to the Worcester Police Department.

 Authorities have not identified the victim but a man who first notified police of the discovery said he could see a female stabbing victim on the ground near a dumpster.

-“It was a horrific scene,” the man told 7News.
+“It was a horrific scene,” the man, who did not show his face on camera, told 7News.
 “You couldn’t even recognize her face.
 She was stabbed a bunch of times.”

 The man said he was on his way to the store when he stumbled upon the body.